 The scale and severity of ransomware is growing exponentially.
-As our reliance on technology to work, access crucial services and keep in contact with loved ones continues to grow, so too will the threat of ransomware and other cybersecurity dangers.
+And one of the biggest questions on everyone’s mind — besides ‘How do you avoid an attack altogether?’ — is the question of ‘If you do experience an attack, should you pay?’
+Ransomware preys on our reliance on technology to work, access crucial services, and keep in contact with loved ones.
+As this connectivity continues to grow, so too will the threat of ransomware and other cybersecurity dangers.

 What Is Ransomware?